-The governing reason for the smaller $\lambda{air}$ predicted by molecular dynamic models compared to pure elastic models is that the attractive component of the force field extends the time of colliding molecules to stay close to each other.
+The governing reason for the smaller $\lambda{air}$ predicted by molecular dynamic models compared to pure elastic models is that the attractive component of the force field extends the time that colliding molecules stay close to each other.
 This is equivalent to increasing the collision cross-section for air molecules compared to pure elastic collisions.
-As shown in Fig. 2, the measured particle growth rate of sub-10 nm particles exceeds the prediction by a pure elastic model (A = 0 and hence E = 1 in Eq.
-5), in which the condensing vapor (sulfuric acid) is assumed to be non-volatile and the growth rate is hence limited by the collision rate.
-This indicates a non-negligible collision enhancement by the force field between vapors and particles.
-With such a force field, the effective collision cross section is expected to be larger than that in the pure elastic model and the mean effective free path ( $\lambda$ ) is correspondingly smaller than that predicted in Eq.
-3. While noting that the influence of force field on $\lambda$ is expected to be size-dependent, we arbitrarily reduce the value of $\lambda$ by a constant factor of 2 and show a relatively good consistency between the measured and predicted sub-10 nm growth rate.
+As shown in Fig. 2, the measured particle growth rate of sub-10 nm particles exceeds the prediction by a pure elastic model (A = 0and hence E = 1 in Eq.
+5), in which the condensing vapor (sulfuric acid) is assumed to be nonvolatile, and the growth rate is hence limited by the collision rate.
+This indicates a